Paddle Billing

 When a subscription is paused, Paddle sends:

 Screenshot showing a scheduled pause email.
 It includes a list of items, total, and the billing period.
-There is a paragraph that says: 'you have access to your subscription until the end of your billing cycle', followed by a date.
+It shows a paragraph that says: 'you have access to your subscription until the end of your billing cycle', followed by a date.

 Pause scheduled